habitat-sh/on-prem-builder/docs-chef-io/content/habitat/builder/on_prem/manage/upgrade.md

 {{< /note >}}

-{{< warning >}}
+## Before you begin

+Before upgrading, follow these steps:

-Special care must be taken when upgrading Chef Habitat On-Prem Builder to a version dated **20260728** or later from an earlier version.
-This release includes major version upgrades of MinIO and PostgreSQL.
-If your on-prem deployment includes `builder-minio` or `builder-datastore`, installing the newer package versions will trigger an automatic data migration, which can take several minutes to complete.
-Customers who run their own external PostgreSQL or S3-compliant storage do not need to worry about this migration.
+1. If you're upgrading to a Habitat Builder version dated **20260728** or later from an earlier version and you're using MinIO and PostgreSQL to store data, back up your `/hab/svc` directory prior to upgrading.

+    This release includes major version upgrades of MinIO and PostgreSQL and upgrading to this release triggers an automatic data migration, which can take several minutes to complete.

-Before upgrading, be sure to:
+    If the upgrade fails, you can restore your backed-up data and roll back to an earlier Habitat Builder version.

+    If you store data on your own external PostgreSQL or S3-compliant storage, then you don't need to worry about upgrading the MinIO or PostgreSQL packages installed with Habitat Builder.

-- Use a freshly cloned copy of the [`habitat-sh/on-prem-builder`](https://github.com/habitat-sh/on-prem-builder) repository.
+1. Clone a fresh copy of the [`habitat-sh/on-prem-builder`](https://github.com/habitat-sh/on-prem-builder) repository.

-- Confirm your `bldr.env` file includes a valid `HAB_AUTH_TOKEN` and that `BLDR_CHANNEL` is set to `on-prem-base`.
-See [`bldr.env.sample`](https://github.com/habitat-sh/on-prem-builder/blob/main/bldr.env.sample) for an example.
+1. Confirm your `bldr.env` file includes a valid `HAB_AUTH_TOKEN` and `BLDR_CHANNEL` is set to `on-prem-base`.
-- Back up your `/hab/svc` directory prior to upgrading `builder-minio` or `builder-datastore`, so you can restore it and roll back in case the upgrade fails.

-{{< /warning >}}
+    See the [`bldr.env.sample`](https://github.com/habitat-sh/on-prem-builder/blob/main/bldr.env.sample) file for an example.

+## Upgrade Chef Habitat On-Prem Builder

 To upgrade Chef Habitat On-Prem Builder, follow these steps: